chaoskagami/ysh/DOC/PITFALLS.md

     echo hello $ ho
         echo world

+> hello world ho

-xsh:  echo {echo hello {echo world} ho}
+ysh:  echo {echo hello {echo world} ho}

 echo {echo hello $ ho}
     echo world
 echo $
     echo hello world ho

+> hello world ho

-This behavior has a few importan6 things to note about it.
+This behavior has a few important things to note about it.

  1) Subcommands inherit the environment of the shell, not a "parent" subcommand.

- 2) Subcommands do not spawn another shell.
+ 2) Subcommands do not spawn another shell, or if they are builtin, they do not even spawn another process.

+ 3) Due to points 1 and 2 above, subcommand environment must be carefully handled since unless you have created a subcommand like {ysh -c "command"} it will NOT explicitly spawn another process.

+ 4) Output from subcommands are stripped of the last trailing '\n' to prevent odd formatting.

 Variables
 ----------

+* NOTE: Subject to change, since this feature is not fully implemented yet.

 Variables (starting with the $ character) are resolved after subcommands and double-quoted strings.